ati-ozgur/CourseraDataScienceGetData/README.md

 ==========================

 This repository created for [Getting and Cleaning Data Project](https://class.coursera.org/getdata-009).
-It downloads "UCI HAR Dataset" from internet and runs analysis wanted in the project.
+It downloads [UCI HAR Dataset](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) from internet and runs analysis wanted in the project.

 The most important file is [run_analysis.R](run_analysis.R) file which contains all necessary code.